-Healthline interviewed orthopedic surgeon Dr. Henry A. Finn, M.D., F.A.C.S., Medical Director of the University of Chicago Bone and Joint Replacement Center at Weiss Hospital for the answers to the most common questions surrounding treatments, medications, and surgery for osteoarthritis of the knee.
+Healthline interviewed orthopedic surgeon Dr. Henry A. Finn, MD, FACS, medical director of the University of Chicago Bone and Joint Replacement Center at Weiss Memorial Hospital, for the answers to the most common questions surrounding treatments, medications, and surgery for osteoarthritis (OA) of the knee.
 Dr. Finn, who specializes in total joint replacement and complex limb salvage surgeries, has led more than 10,000 surgical procedures.

 I’d recommend trying an arthritic off-loader brace to support the knee and/or a heel wedge that directs the force to the least arthritic side of the joint.
-NSAIDs such as Motrin or Advil can help if your stomach can tolerate them.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin, Advil) can help if your stomach can tolerate them.

 Are cortisone injections effective, and how often can I get them?

-Cortisone with a long- and short-acting steroid can buy two to three months’ relief.
+Cortisone with a long- and short-acting steroid can buy two to three months of relief.
 It’s a myth that you can only have one a year or once in a lifetime.
 Once a knee is highly arthritic there’s no downside to cortisone.
-These injections have only a minimal effect on the body.
+These injections have only a minimal impact on the body.

 Are exercise and physical therapy effective in dealing with OA of the knee?